Ernest Buckmaster

 Ernest William Buckmaster (1897–1968) was an Australian artist born in Victoria.
 He won the Archibald Prize in 1932 with a portrait of Sir William Irvine.
 He also served as an Australian war artist during World War II.

-Life and career
+Although an accomplished painter of portraits and still life subjects, he is best known for his landscapes; a follower of the Heidelberg School.
+Those he generally painted en plein air rather than from photographs.